Understanding Subminimum Wage

 - Improving employment service reimbursement rates for employment services providers

-During the 2023 legislative session, all these recommendations passed except for the sunset date to recommend that the Minnesota State Legislature officially end the use of subminimum wage in Minnesota by August 1, 2025.
+During the 2023 legislative session, all these recommendations passed except for a sunset date.
+The task force recommended that the legislature officially end the use of subminimum wage in Minnesota by August 1, 2025.

 Department of Labor’s Proposed Changes

-The DOL recently released a Notice of Proposed Rule Making (NPRM) outlining plans to phase out subminimum wages nationally.
-The proposal includes:
+Last year, the DOL issued a Notice of Proposed Rule Making (NPRM) outlining plans to phase out subminimum wages nationally.
+Members of the public had until January 17, 2025, to provide public comments on the proposed rule.

 - Stopping new Section 14(c) certificate issuance to employers applying after the final rule’s effective date